 But we’ve finally nailed it – more or less – and ‘Devil’ has accordingly been dropped (unless she’s being particularly cheeky, in which case it tends to pop back up in my writing!).

-Cry It Out is not for us.
+Controlled Crying is not for us.
 I have my reasons for choosing not to follow this approach under our roof, and I don’t wish to alienate anybody so I’m not going to harp on about them – we all have to find a way to survive those first months, so each to their own.
 Suffice to say, as I write Pixie is approaching her second birthday and still – still – I cannot get her to lay in her bed and sleep during the day.

 How to Get Your Baby to Nap Every Day

-My motivation is actually to help others in my situation.
-Because I know a lot of you will be reading and wondering what on earth happens if she falls asleep in the car?
+You may be reading and wondering what on earth happens if she falls asleep in the car?
 And that‘s the purpose of this post.
 Allow me to introduce to you the notion of…

 The Magic Window